carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 # Introduction

+High-dimensional data, especially in biological settings,  has many sources of heterogeneity.
+Some of these are stochastic variation arising from measurement error or random differences between organisms.
+In some cases, a known grouping causes this heterogeneity (sex, treatment groups, etc).
+In other cases, this heterogeneity arises from the presence of unknown subgroups in the data. **Clustering** is a set of techniques that allows us to discover unknown groupings like this, which we can often use to discover the nature of the heterogeneity we're investigating.

+**Cluster analysis** involves finding groups of observations that are more similar to each other (according to some feature) than they are to observations in other groups.
+Cluster analysis is a useful statistical tool for exploring high-dimensional datasets as visualising data with large numbers of features is difficult.
+It is commonly used in fields such a bioinformatics, genomics, and image processing in which large datasets that include many features are often produced.
+Once groups (or clusters) of observations have been identified using cluster analysis, further analyses or interpretation can be carried out on the groups, for example, using metadata to further explore groups.

+There are various ways to look for clusters of observations in a dataset using different *clustering algorithms*.
+One way of clustering data is to minimise distance between observations within a cluster and maximise distance between proposed clusters.
+Clusters can be updated in an iterative process so that over time we can become more confident in size and shape of clusters.

 # Believing in clusters

-When doing clustering, it's important to realise that data may seem to group together randomly.
-It's especially important to remember that when making plots that add extra visual aids to distinguish clusters.
-For example, if we cluster data from a single 2D normal distribution and draw ellipses around the points, it suddenly is almost visually convincing.
+When using clustering, it's important to realise that data may seem to group together even when these groups are created randomly.
+It's especially important to remember this when making plots that add extra visual aids to distinguish clusters.
+For example, if we cluster data from a single 2D normal distribution and draw ellipses around the points, these clusters suddenly become almost visually convincing.
 This is a somewhat extreme example, since there is genuinely no heterogeneity in the data, but it does reflect what can happen if you allow yourself to read too much into faint signals.

+Let's explore this further using an example.
+We create two columns of data ('x' and 'y') and partition these data into three groups ('a', 'b', 'c') according to data values.
+We then plot these data and their allocated clusters and put ellipses around the clusters using the `stat_ellipse` function in `ggplot`.

 <img src="../fig/rmd-09-fake-cluster-1.png" title="plot of chunk fake-cluster" alt="plot of chunk fake-cluster" width="432" style="display: block; margin: auto;" />
+The randomly created data used here appear to form three clusters when we plot the data.
+Putting ellipses around the clusters can further convince us that the clusters are 'real'.
+But how do we tell if clusters identified visually are 'real'?

 > ## Exercise
 >